Trackabout Safari Outback Tourer Review

 DESIGN AND CONSTRUCTION

-In terms of box size out on the trails, at around 1200mm wide, you’re saving a bit of weight on the build.
-But with the track width of the average tow vehicle coming in at around 1.9m, the Safari Outback Tourer will have to carve its own pathway through the soft stuff like sand or mud – and there’s the rub.
-Towability is also influenced by your choice of hitch.
+In terms of size out on the trails, you’re saving a bit of weight on the build.
+And towability is also influenced by your choice of hitch.
 The Safari’s Ozhitch is just right when it comes to tackling offroad conditions.
 It means you’re working with an easy to use, low profile self-aligning setup able to cope with the sort of angles offroad trekking sometimes dishes up.
 What’s more, it’s lockable and that’s great for security.

 The review camper has a very good exit angle and, when you combine that with a sub-tonne Tare and mud-terrain tyres, it certainly has legitimate offroad credentials.
 Nonetheless, there are times you’re going to get stuck in the soft stuff.
 Don’t fret; the camper has Maxtrax on board, ready to provide a high traction surface to get you out of strife.